The day a President’s son watched a President’s brother die in World War II

 After several failed missions from their USAAF colleagues in B-17s, it was time for the Navy to have a go.
 In the early evening of 12 Aug 1944, Kennedy and his engineer, Lt.
 Wilford J. Willy, climbed into their aircraft, Zootsuit Black, which was packed with 24,240 lbs of Torpex, a lighter and more powerful explosive than Nitrostarch, and took off.

-As they settled the plane at 2,000ft on a course for Dover, they weren’t exactly on their own.
+As they settled the plane at 2,000ft on a course for Dover, from where they would head to their target, the V3 site at Mimoyecques, they weren’t exactly on their own.
 Their attending formation, flying above and behind them, comprised: two Lockheed Ventura control aircraft (one spare), two P38 camera aircraft to photograph the target before & after, 6 x P51 Mustangs from the 20th Fighter Group as low level escort, one B17 filming and acting a signal relay over the channel, and two American Mosquitoes on detachment from the 25th Bomb Group Photographic Wing to provide weather information and observe the mission.
 Flying one of them was the head of the USAAF Eighth Air Force photo reconnaissance group, Col. Elliott Roosevelt¹.

 Suddenly there was a huge explosion and the fiery remains of Zootsuit Black fell to earth outside the village of Blythbrugh.